leafsphp/docs/src/style-guide/README.md

 You might be tempted to solve this problem differently, nesting all the search components under a "search" directory, then all the settings components under a "settings" directory.
 We only recommend considering this approach in very large apps (e.g. 100+ components), for these reasons:

 - It generally takes more time to navigate through nested sub-directories, than scrolling through a single `components` directory.
-- Name conflicts (e.g. multiple `ButtonDelete.vue` components) make it more difficult to quickly navigate to a specific component in a code editor.
+- Name conflicts (e.g. multiple `ButtonDelete.Leaf` components) make it more difficult to quickly navigate to a specific component in a code editor.
 - Refactoring becomes more difficult, because find-and-replace often isn't sufficient to update relative references to a moved component.
 :::